-Computer Operating Systems 3 cr. hr Students will have an extensive overview of the Microsoft Operating Systems used in the computer field.
+Students will have an extensive overview of the Microsoft Operating Systems used in the computer field.
 These systems will include DOS, Windows 2000, and Windows XP.
-Upon successful completion, the student will be ready to take the Comptia A+ Operating Systems exam.
-Computer Operating Systems is a 3 credit hour course designed to introduce the student to the proper use and functions of the Windows Operating Systems covered in the Comptia A+ Operating Systems exam.
-The students should become familiar with all aspects of DOS, Windows 2000 and XP operating systems.
+Upon successful completion, the student will be ready to take the Comptia A+ Operating Systems exam, one of two exams needed to obtain Comptia A+ certification as a computer repair technician.

 INT209 Network System Technology 3 cr. hr.
-The demand for well-trained, qualified employees with knowledge of information networking and telecommunications is a growing field.
-In order to meet this demand, people must be trained so that their skills meet the requirements of the networking world.

 This course is designed to provide key skills for persons desiring to be computer networking professionals.
-This course is the second of a two course series, which will prepare the student to take the COMPTIA Network+ (NET+) Certification examination.
-This course covers a variety of network Operating Systems, including,
+This course is the first of a two course series which will prepare the student to take the CompTIA Network+ Certification examination.